TuurDutoit/crash/README.md

 At the end of [Crash.check()] \(loop A\), all the Colliders that have been processed have their `lastCheckedPos` set to a copy of their position at that time.

 I hope this has helped to clarify some of Crash's misty bits.
-If it hasn't, let me know and take a look at the source: it's not that complex and it's not that much.
+If it hasn't, let me know and/or take a look at the source: it's not that complex and it's not that much.